pokerfuse online poker news

 The World Series of Poker hosts numerous Circuit stops both in the US and around the globe, and one of the most exciting international destinations is Playground in Montreal, Quebec, Canada.
 First introduced in 2016, the Montreal stop has since become a staple of the International WSOP Circuit, now held at least two times a year.

-After a record-breaking August edition, the next WSOP-C Montreal is set for November 3 to 18, 2025, at the renowned Playground Poker Club in Kahnawake, Canada.
-The full schedule has been released, and players will once again have 18 shots at winning a coveted WSOPC ring.
+After a record-breaking August edition and a successful series in November of last year, the first 2026 WSOP Montreal event is set for Mar 23 – Apr 7, 2026.
+The festival will once more take place at the renowned Playground Poker Club in Kahnawake, Canada.
+The full schedule has not yet been released, but we expect players will once again have 18 shots at winning a coveted WSOPC ring.

 Playground Poker Club, recently named the World’s Best Poker Room at the GPI Awards, is located just minutes from downtown Montreal, offering a world-class setting for live tournament action.

-The WSOP Montreal Circuit uses the WSOP+ app for registration of tournaments, an app which also debuted in Las Vegas during the 2025 WSOP summer series.
+The WSOP Montreal Circuit uses the WSOP+ app for registration of tournaments, an app which also debuted in Las Vegas during the 2025 WSOP summer series and will continue to be used for the 2026 WSOP.

 🏛️ VenuePlayground Poker, Kahnawake